LaurenSCarter/quickAnalyticsPWA/README.md

 ## Adjust Branding

 - Add your own icons as needed.
-It is a good idea to include a favicon.ico, and a simple manifest of icons.
-I included an inverse logo that has been applied to the header of each page.
-You may need to directly adjust the icon the header uses in the HTML.
+See the icons folder for what is already there.

 - Colours are easy to update.
 A basic colour palette is defined in the root: of the CSS.
 Updating the colours here will propagate throughout the solution.
 Note:  Some colours are not in use, but they are provided for extensibility in the future.